 It is not mandatory to send a remittance advice letter when you transfer money.
 They are seen as a courtesy, as they assist suppliers in matching a sum of money with invoices and record-keeping.
 They can also be useful for maintaining good lines of communication.

 The practice of sending remittance advice is becoming less common, although it is more frequent in some industries and with certain payment methods like checks.

 If you are sending a remittance advice slip to a supplier, you should include:

 - The date you sent the remittance and when they can expect payment to be complete.

-There are no legal guidelines on sending a remittance advice document.
+There are no legal guidelines on sending a remittance advice document to service providers.
 The most convenient method is by email.
-Notifying the supplier and creating a reference can be helpful for their records even if you make an online payment,
+Notifying the supplier and creating a reference about an amount of money can be helpful for their records even if you make an online payment.

 Ask the supplier for the appropriate email address before sending it.
 It may not be visible to the accounts department and could get lost if you send it to the general company email address.

 You can also send a remittance advice slip through the mail as a letter.
 This is common practice for customers who pay by check and tends to be sent at the same time as the payment.
 If the invoice includes a remittance advice section, detach this, complete it, and return it to the address provided by the supplier.